 Strengthening the Muscles

 When it comes time to add in the strengthening exercises, I believe that core strengthening exercises are really important in relieving chronic back pain.
 Additionally, and exercises that help strengthen the lumbar extensor muscles, especially the multifidus, are as equally important in this process.
 Those muscles tend to atrophy pretty quickly when you’re experiencing chronic back pain.
 It also becomes a pretty key step in improving the strength of those lumbar extensors, specifically the multifidus.
-Hopefully, the exercises I’ve chosen here for you will help improve your flexibility, balance, and strength and (in turn) give you lasting relief.

 Feel Better, Not Worse